- PetMed Staff

 Prevention: The best way to ensure that your pet does not get fleas is to keep him/her on regular prevention medication all year round.
 PetMed Animal Health Center supplies both topical and oral prevention for dogs and topical only prevention for cats.
 For dogs we carry Activyl (topical) & Bravecto (oral).
 For cats, we carry Activyl.

-Treatment: If your pet has fleas, please understand that it is not going to take a week to a month to treat.
-Because of the many life cycles in fleas, it could take up to three months to completely rid your pet and home of them.
+Treatment: It could take up to three months to completely rid your pet and home of them.
 The first thing you should do is treat ALL of your pets in your home with regular prevention medication from your veterinarian.
 Make sure to thoroughly clean and vacuum your home regularly as you are able to.
 As mentioned above, you are not only taking care of the adults, but all life stages of the fleas.

 Dogs-Bravecto (for fleas and ticks)